 If you feel that your pressure cooker isn't building pressure, the first thing to check is if there is any component that is missing in the pressure cooker.
 To know all the components of a pressure cooker, refer here.

 There are some other common reasons why your pressure cooker might not be building pressure.

 There are some foods that tend to block the steam vent.
 Food like cereals, pasta, rice and other mushy ingredients rise with the steam and lodge into the steam vent and obstruct the steam from escaping.
 This could be extremely dangerous and is often the beginning of pressure cooker nightmares.
 To avoid that from happening -

-The pressure cooker handles are designed a way that they do not get hot and are not in the position of the steam.
+Pressure cooker handles are designed a way that they do not get hot and do not block the steam.
 If your handles are leaking steam or liquid, it is a sign that one or more of the parts of the pressure cooker is damaged.

 The most common one to get damaged is the pressure cooker gasket.
 Also check for damages to the body of the pressure cooker.

 Are you getting a feeling that your pressure cooker whistle is not sounding as it should?
 It probably means low pressure steam is escaping the chamber before it has time to build up.
 When the steam builds to enough pressure, it makes the pressure regulator rock producing that breaking whistle sound.
 Do remember though that if you are working with a new brand of pressure cooker, it could be that the pressure cooker whistle will sound different due to a different weight, style or make of key components like the pressure cooker regulator.
 If you feel that the steam is leaking before being build up, check one of the following :